Sentinels of the Republic: Leaders and notable members

 Coolidge served as the Sentinels' first president from 1922 until his death in 1925.
 He was succeeded by Bentley Wirt Warren, a Boston lawyer who had been the Democratic Party's candidate for Massachusetts' 11th Congressional District seat in 1894.
 Warren served from 1925 to 1927 and was succeeded by Alexander Lincoln, also a Boston lawyer, who served from 1927 to 1936.
+Iredell Meares was the organization's legal counsel in Washington D.C.